The global skills and competency framework for the digital world

 Drives the continuous improvement of delivery processes and practices across the organisation.

-Delivery management [prototype]: Level 6
+Delivery management: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 (new)